-I seem to have plotted three more novels, but haven't started writing two of them: Tom Derringer and the Steam-Powered Saurians, The Rise and Fall of the Emerald Eagle, and Kelder the Small (all titles subject to change).
-Those are, respectively, Tom Derringer #3, a superhero novel set in the same city as "One of the Boys," and an Ethshar novel.
-Don't know whether any of them will get written.
+I seem to have plotted a superhero novel, but haven't started writing it: The Rise and Fall of the Emerald Eagle, set in the same city as "One of the Boys."

 Three Days Late for the Hanging: This popped into my head awhile back, demanding to be written.
 I'm sixteen pages in, and think it's going to be a novelet, maybe a novella, rather than a novel.
 It's a supernatural Western about a deal with Death (not the Devil, just Death) that's gone slightly wrong and needs to be fixed.